mjgrzybek/process_manager/docs/design.md

 | User provides wrong credentials | HTTP 403 |

 # Technical design
-## Service
+## Worker
 Process running on host in background.
 ### Communication
 - unix socket for CLI
 ### Architecture
 - listen for connections on a socket, handle them asynchronously
-- process instance is represented as UUID in a map held by service
+- process instance is represented as UUID in a map held by worker
 - `start` request creates `UUID`
 - other requests use `UUID`, they require `UUID_mutex` to be unlocked
 - `stop` request should acquire `UUID_mutex`